 - Sample Hours of Service Policy (DOCX, 18 KB)

-- If your board has a meeting room or other space not normally used for library purposes, there must be a policy on who can use that space.
-This policy usually includes rental procedures for a meeting room or similar space.
+If your board has a meeting space not normally used for library purposes, there must be a policy on who can use that space.
+This policy usually includes rental procedures for the meeting space.

 According to the Libraries Act, public library boards may pass bylaws for the safety and use of library facilities.
 These bylaws carry the same legal weight as bylaws passed by your municipality, and help protect your library and the people and items within it.

 In section 36 of the Libraries Act, safety and use bylaws govern conditions for: